 Choose from seven Masters programmes in sustainable energy, each offering a rare combination of engineering and entrepreneurship

-Full-time education at Polish higher education institutions (HEI) costs nothing for Polish citizens.
-In addition, it is free for international students in Poland in some cases.
-For more information, see Study in Poland.
+Full-time education at Polish HEIs costs nothing for Polish citizens.
+In addition, it's free for international students from the EU/EEA and in some other cases.
+To define your status, see Go-Poland.

 - €3,000 per year for Doctoral and specialist courses.

 Fees differ in private institutions, ranging from €2,000 to €6,000 per year depending on the course and institution.